 Where do I park?

-There are larger parking lots on Payson Avenue, and behind Scott Hall and the Williston Theatre.
+There are larger parking lots on Payson Avenue, and behind Scott Hall and the Williston Theater.
 During move-in, families also may park on the driveway around the Quad.
-Click here for the campus map.
+See our Visitor Info page for a campus map.

 What should I do if I'm going to be early or late for Welcome Days?

 Students are strongly encouraged to arrive on time, for their scheduled Welcome Day.
 Students with questions regarding travel assistance or arrival information should contact Coordinator of Student Services Jenna Motyka in the Deans Office at firstname.lastname@example.org.